Commensurating actions for groups of piecewise continuous transformations: Affinely, projectively modeled curves and their automorphisms

-The affine automorphism group of $\Theta_t$ is the normalizer (hence the whole automorphism group here) modulo $\langle u_t\rangle$, hence is naturally isomorphic to $\R_{>0}/\langle t\rangle$ and non-canonically isomorphic to $\R/\Z$; it coincides with the oriented automorphism group. \item For $\R$, the automorphism group consists of all affine automorphisms, and the fixed-point-free ones are translations, and are all conjugate; actually the cyclic subgroups generated by translations are all conjugate by orientation-preserving affine automorphisms, and the quotient we obtain is unique up to affine isomorphism: this is the standard circle $\R/\Z$.
+The affine automorphism group of $\Theta_t$ is the normalizer of $\langle u_t\rangle$ (hence the whole affine automorphism group of $\R_{>0}$ here) modulo $\langle u_t\rangle$, hence is naturally isomorphic to $\R_{>0}/\langle t\rangle$ and non-canonically isomorphic to $\R/\Z$; it coincides with the oriented automorphism group. \item For $\R$, the automorphism group consists of all affine automorphisms, and the fixed-point-free ones are translations, and are all conjugate; actually the cyclic subgroups generated by translations are all conjugate by orientation-preserving affine automorphisms, and the quotient of $\R$ by such cyclic subgroups we obtain is unique up to affine isomorphism: one representative is the standard circle $\R/\Z$.
 The normalizer of the given cyclic subgroup is the group of isometries of $\R$ and hence the affine automorphism group is isomorphic to $(\R/\Z)\rtimes(\Z/2\Z)$, and can be identified to the group of isometries of $\R/\Z$.
 We denote it by $\Theta_1$. \end{itemize}

 We conclude the following classification of affinely modeled curves and their automorphism groups.
 In the left column, $\bullet$ and $\circ$ mean complete vs non-complete.

 Note that we have several ways of defining affinely modeled curves using a pseudogroup.
 The chosen way does not affect the classification as above.
 However, it affects the notion of being finitely charted (i.e. having a finite atlas in the model space).
 For the most standard way to define affinely modeled curves, one uses $\R$ as model space and all the above curves are finitely-charted.
 However, in our work and applications, the natural model space is rather the standard affine structure on $\R/\Z$.
 Then $\R$ and $\R_{>0}$ are not finitely-charted and only $\mathopen]-1,1\mathclose[$, $\Theta_1$ and $\Theta_t$ remain; in particular the orientation-preserving automorphism group of any finitely-charted affine manifold (modeled on $\R/\Z$) is always abelian.